Julian-Heng/pl-assignment-2019/7/reflection.md

 C++ allows `and` and `or` for boolean conditionals, in addition to `&&` and `||`.
 Thus, this can potentially improve readability.
-It will reduce writability, but since the compiler does not enforce this rule, it really does not impact writablility and it's entirely up to the programmer.
+It will reduce writability, but since the compiler does not enforce this rule, it really does not impact writability and it's entirely up to the programmer.

 C++ requires semicolon at the end of a class declaration, exactly to how C requires semicolon at the end of a `struct` or `enum` declaration.
 Seeing as